April 6 – 8, 2021

 We will cover accessibility issues including broadband internet access, the accessibility of state websites and access to voting for voters with disabilities.
 A policy expert from a state agency will attend.
 Learn about what the Council is working on and how you can support our work.

-You can view and download our legislative briefing documents covering Civil Rights, Education, Employment, Healthcare, and Transportation.
+You can view and download our legislative briefing documents covering Civil Rights, Education, Employment, Healthcare, Transportation, and Accessibile Absentee Voting.
 More information on these issues and other policies can be found on our Advocacy page.

 “I am inspired each year to attend the Council’s Legislative Day because I never wish to pass up the chance to begin to build a relationship with a legislator or member of staff.
 Additionally, it is important to bring the Council’s legislative priorities forward to key personnel who may not have considered state programs and services from a blind/visually impaired person’s perspective.”